Backbase/bb-fuel/README.md

 | 2.10.1      | [2.10.1 tag](https://github.com/backbase/bb-fuel/releases/tag/2.10.1)   |
 | 2.10.0      | [2.10.0 tag](https://github.com/backbase/bb-fuel/releases/tag/2.10.0)   |

+Note: Starting version 2.0.0 PCF is added as supported platform.

 ## Contributing
 You are welcome to provide bug fixes and new features in the form of pull requests.
 If you'd like to contribute, please be mindful of the following guidelines: